 I had carefully manually focussed on infinity prior to taking the frames and a small crop of the image showed this to be the case.
-The effect of the iris blades could easily be seen on the brightest stars and the ‘horses head’ in the Orion Nebula showed up well.
+The effect of the iris blades could easily be seen on the brightest stars and the ‘fish’s mouth’ in the Orion Nebula showed up well.
 (As shown better in the crop below) This also showed that the use of ISO 100 had not over exposed this very bright part of the image.
 I had never expected to see so many faint stars within the image.

 Enhancing the brighter stars

 Digital images are more accurate than film – which tends to make the brightest stars larger and so more prominent.
 (This is the result of ‘halation’ within the emulsion.)
 By selecting the brightest stars using the oval selection tool and applying a Gaussian blur, they become larger but fainter.
 Their brightness can then be brought back using the ‘Brightness Contrast’ tool or an application of the ‘Curves’ tool.
 This gives the result below which one might (or might not) prefer.

 The images below show the region around the central star of Orion’s Belt, Alnilam, with that of Stellarium.
 A 10.3 magnitude star is easily visible.
 I suspect stars down to magnitude 11 had been imaged.

 For interest, I converted the stars into rings and overlaid them of an image from Digital star Survey.